Skip to content

 Fact

 In reality, although some gun violence is connected to gang activity, gun violence occurs more frequently within informal social networks tied together by the places people live, the schools they attend, and their places of worship.
 Gun violence within these social networks is further concentrated into a very small percentage of people.
-This gun violence frequently occurs spontaneously, following a dispute or perceived disrespect, and between people who are known to one other.
+This gun violence frequently follows a dispute or perceived disrespect, and between people who are known to one another.
 These encounters become deadly because a gun is present.

 How it works